There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Florence Cathcart (Rebecca Hall) is a paranormal skeptic.
 She has studied everything she can about the paranormal and has written a vastly successful book on her findings.
-She has searched far and wide to find proof of paranormal existence but her search has always lead to the discovery of natural explanations.
-Whether it be con artists or faulty inanimate objects, Florence has always been able to find an explanation for the "paranormal" occurrences.
+She has searched far and wide to find proof of paranormal existence, but her search has always lead to the discovery of natural explanations.
+Whether it be con artists or faulty inanimate objects, Florence has always been able to find an explanation for the "paranormal" occurrences that others have experienced.

-One day, a man, named Robert Mallory (Dominic West), comes to meet her and explains that he works at an orphanage that is suffering from a paranormal haunting.
+One day, a man named Robert Mallory (Dominic West) comes to meet her, and he explains that he works at an orphanage that is haunted by a ghost.
 Florence Cathcart explains that she has always found substantial proof that ghosts do not truly exist.
-Robert Mallory claims to have one that does.
+However, Robert Mallory is adamant that the ghost haunting the orphanage is very real.
+Thus, Florence decides to go to the orphanage to prove him wrong with science.

 The Pros & Cons